treolabs/treocore/README.md

    ```
    php composer.phar create-project symfony/website-skeleton my-project
    ```

-Never update composer dependencies if you are going to contribute code back.

-To compose a proper config.php and populate database you can run install by opening `http(s)://{YOUR_CRM_URL}/install` location in a browser.
-Then open `data/config.php` file and add `isDeveloperMode => true`.
+3. Install TreoPIM by following the TreoPIM installation wizard in web interface.

 ### License

-TreoPIM is published under the GNU GPLv3 [license](https://raw.githubusercontent.com/espocrm/espocrm/master/LICENSE.txt).
+TreoPIM is published under the GNU GPLv3 [license](LICENSE.txt).

+### About Us

+TreoPIM is a developed and supported by [Zinit Solutions GmbH](https://zinitsolutions.de/).